SHSO Services

 For the three existing SHSOs, monitoring the ongoing compliance of affordable units is a foundational role.
 Active monitoring is required to ensure that the terms of the affordability restriction around limits on housing cost and eligibility requirements for residents remain in force.
 If a municipality does not actively monitor its affordable housing, it risks losing credit for those units on the SHI, not to mention the loss of a valuable opportunity for an income-eligible household.
 However, most municipalities do not have this expertise in-house.
 Indeed, several SHSO communities noted they would have lost SHI units if not for the monitoring and administration by SHSO staff.

-The SHSO's primary monitoring responsibility is for affordable homes created through the DHCD's Local Initiative Program (LIP), either through a LIP comprehensive permit or as a Local Action Unit (LAU), the HOME Program, or other local programs that might specifically assign the monitoring role to the municipality.
+The SHSO's primary monitoring responsibility is for affordable homes created through the EOHLC's Local Initiative Program (LIP), either through an LIP comprehensive permit or as a Local Action Unit (LAU), the HOME Program, or other local programs that might specifically assign the monitoring role to the municipality.
 For other types of restricted affordable housing, including Housing Authority properties, other state and federally subsidized housing, or 40B projects that did not get approval through the LIP program, other provisions for monitoring are in place.
 For example, MassHousing has a comprehensive third-party monitoring program for all 40B homeownership units for which they serve as a subsidizing agency.
 That said, many municipalities are interested in making sure that adequate monitoring is taking place for all affordable units in the community.
 In these cases, therefore, it is recommended that the SHSO review the Regulatory Agreement to identify the designated monitoring agency, and periodically confirm that proactive monitoring is occurring.

 Annual monitoring requirements depend on the unit tenure (ownership or rental).